Evidence Level

 2/5 Evidence Score

 L-Cysteine is a sulfur-containing amino acid — conditionally essential (synthesized from methionine in adults but required in infants and certain conditions).
-Critical precursor to GLUTATHIONE (the body's master antioxidant), TAURINE, and COENZYME A. Found in meat, poultry, eggs, dairy, garlic, onions, legumes.
+Critical precursor to glutathione (the body's master antioxidant), taurine, and coenzyme A. Found in meat, poultry, eggs, dairy, garlic, onions, legumes.
 Sold supplementally as L-cysteine or as N-acetylcysteine (NAC — the more bioavailable, FDA-approved drug form).
 Used for hair/skin/nails, glutathione support, and respiratory conditions.

 Studied Dose 500–1,500 mg/day for hair/skin support; for glutathione support, NAC (600–1,200 mg/day) is more commonly studied